drduh/YubiKey-Guide/README.md

 sudo umount /mnt/public
 ```

-Disconnect the storage device and follow the original steps to transfer new Subkeys (`4`, `5` and `6`) to YubiKey, replacing existing ones.
+Remove the storage device and follow the original steps to transfer new Subkeys (`4`, `5` and `6`) to YubiKey, replacing existing ones.

 Reboot or securely erase the GnuPG temporary working directory.